YoteZip/LinuxCrackingBible/DRM/CEG/defeating_ceg.md

 6. Now LumaCEG is ready to auto-defeat CEG, but it needs to get injected into the runtime first.
 To inject LumaCEG, we're going to use a general purpose injection tool named Koaloader.
 Refer to the [Koaloader Guide](../../Tools/Koaloader/koaloader.md) for more information on how this tool works.

-7. At this point, we need to start experimenting with which Koaloader DLL the game will reach out and grab.
+7. At this point, we need to determine with which Koaloader DLL the game will reach out and grab.
 Since SRTT is a 32-bit game, we'll use 32-bit Koaloader DLLs.
 As a first try, let's use `glu32.dll`.

 8. Copy `glu32.dll` from the `glu32-32` Koaloader folder into the SRTT directory.